1)

 1.

-Question (cont.): We therefore have to say that the Torah writes the old Si'man by one of them to teach us that one cannot learn from the new Si'man either, seeing as for itself, it is not necessary to insert it, since, as we just explained, we would learn it from a 'Kal va'Chomer from the nineteen birds?
+Question (cont.): We must therefore say that the Torah writes the old Si'man by one of them to teach us that one cannot learn from the new Si'man either, seeing as for itself, it is not necessary to insert it, since, as we just explained, we would learn it from a 'Kal va'Chomer from the nineteen birds?

 ìàå ôéøëà äéà - ãîäðäå ìà éìôéðï ëìì, ãëåìäå çùéáé îé"è ëúåáéí äáàéí ëàçã ëãôøéùéú, åìäëé ôøèéä øçîðà ìääåà ãàéú áéä çã ñéîï îäðê â' ñéîðéï ùì é"è òåôåú.